Walter D. Rosenfeld, MD

 Director, Pediatric Residency Program

-Dr. Meltzer has practiced general pediatrics in New Jersey for the past 28 years.
+Dr. Meltzer has practiced general pediatrics in New Jersey for the past 31 years.
 He was director of the Pediatric Ambulatory and Primary Care Training Program at Newark Beth Israel Medical Center until 1998.
 He subsequently established the Division of General Pediatrics and hospitalist program at Atlantic Health System, was named associate program director in 2000, and accepted the role of program director in 2004.
 Additionally, he continues to practice general pediatric primary care at Madison Pediatrics, a private practice of Atlantic Medical Group in Morristown, NJ.
-Dr. Meltzer represented District 3 of the New Jersey Chapter of the American Academy of Pediatrics, Dr. Meltzer remains a member of the executive council, government affairs committee and editorial board of NJ Pediatrics.
+Dr. Meltzer is the current District 3 Secretary of the New Jersey Chapter of the American Academy of Pediatrics, remains a member of the executive council, government affairs committee and the Editor of NJ Pediatrics.
 A self-proclaimed life-long "resident," Dr. Meltzer has received several educator awards and has devoted his career to training future pediatricians.

 Maria Perez, DO

 Associate Director, Pediatric Residency Program